AlexBennasar/Crypto-SAS/README.md

 ## Project goals

+This project is a work in progress.
 The aim of this project is to implement a full solution in Base SAS for encrypting data at variable-value level.
 This includes:

 - the implementation of at least one encryption algorithm, such as the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).